-All degrees at DTS require Spiritual Formation and the MA student’s first step remains completing the first module of Spiritual Formation (SF 100), Identity; ThM students should complete all four modules for Internship eligibility.
+All graduate degrees at DTS require Spiritual Formation.
+The MA student’s first step in fulfilling this requirement it to complete the first module of Spiritual Formation (SF 100), Identity.
+ThM students should complete all four modules for Internship eligibility.
 For more information about the Spiritual Formation program at Dallas Seminary, please contact the Spiritual Formation Staff, 214-887-5264, or firstname.lastname@example.org.

 Degree and Internship Requirements

 Please refer to the Seminary Catalog to determine the specific internship for your degree (found under “Academic Programs”).
-The required Internship specifies student involvement in ministry hours (7-10 hours per week for the semesters registered) in a local church/parachurch/organization setting, as well as completion of a portfolio related to the DTS Core Competencies and, depending on degree, the student’s ministry emphasis.
+As an intern, the student is expected to be involved in Internship activities for 7-10 hours per week for the semesters registered, at their internship site: a local church, parachurch, or organization setting.
+Also the student must complete a portfolio related to the DTS Core Competencies and, depending on degree, the student’s ministry emphasis.
 The requirements for each of these are degree, track, and emphasis specific.

-In addition to completing more than half your degree hours, eligibility for your Internship depends on other degree specific prerequisites.
-Please consult the Advising Center and the Internship Staff for more information.
+In addition to completing more than half your degree hours, eligibility for an Internship depends on other degree specific prerequisites.
+Please consult the Advising Center and the Internship Department for more information.

 Select an Internship Site

 In addition to your qualified mentor, you will need to identify at least five “Field Observers” who will consult with you during the internship.
 These field observers can include, but are not limited to, people that work with you during the internship or your SF group.
-The Internship Staff is happy to assist you in either locating an internship site or to evaluate your internship options.
-To schedule an appointment with an Internship Staff Member call 214-887-5264.
+The Internship Department is happy to assist you in either locating an internship site or in evaluating your internship options.
+To schedule an appointment with an Internship Staff Member, call 214-887-5264.

 Steps Description Selecting a Beneficial Internship Site “What every student should ask when choosing an internship site” by Dr. George Hillman Caring Mentoring “How to choose a mentor” by Dr. George Hillman Internship Job Board Local, national, and international paid and volunteer internships

-If you have questions before you are ready to register, then you are welcome to speak to a staff member at any time.
+If you have questions before you are ready to register, then you are welcome to speak to an Internship Staff Member at any time.